cunarist/rinf/documentation/docs/frequently-asked-questions.md

 - Various features of `std::net` are not available.
 Consider using `reqwest` crate instead. `reqwest` supports `wasm32-unknown-unknown` and relies on JavaScript to perform network communications.
 - `std::thread::spawn` doesn't work.
 Consider using `tokio_with_wasm::task::spawn_blocking` instead.
 - Several features of `std::time::Instant` are unimplemented.
 Consider using `chrono` as an alternative. `chrono` supports `wasm32-unknown-unknown` and relies on JavaScript to obtain system time.
 - In case of a panic in an asynchronous Rust task, it aborts and throws a JavaScript `RuntimeError` [which Rust cannot catch](https://stackoverflow.com/questions/59426545/rust-paniccatch-unwind-no-use-in-webassembly).
-A recommended practice is to replace `.unwrap` with `.expect` or handle errors with `Err` instances.
+A recommended practice is to handle errors with `Err` instances.

 ### My app failed to load dynamic library